calebsarmiento/CMPINF0010-Final-Project/README.md

 * [City of Pittsburgh Pools](https://data.wprdc.org/dataset/city-pools)

 ### Overview
 This repository contains the datasets and code used in determining the best neighborhood in Pittsburgh.
 The metric used to determine the best neighborhood is the affordance of outdoor recreational activites.
+Basically, the neighborhood with parks that provide the most in terms of capability of outdoor activities is the best.